top of page

 8. Reminders

-Even if you have gone over your accommodation needs you should remind your professors about any agreed-upon testing accommodations at least one week prior to each test.
+Even if you have gone over your accommodation needs, you should remind your professors about any agreed-upon testing accommodations at least one week before each test.
 If you do not, they may assume that you don’t wish to use your accommodations.
-Any last minute requests may be turned down and a source for contention.
+Any last-minute requests may be turned down, and a source of contention.

 9. Show an interest